Fast, affordable Internet access for all.

 Calloway County has voted to partner with local cooperative WK&T as it continues to expand its fiber-to-the-home network in the region, committing $6.2 million (with the cooperative doing the same) to expand the latter's network to every unserved and underserved location in the county.
 In addition, the contract providers "free services to all the Calloway County Fire-Rescue stations."
 In total, an estimated 5,300 homes and businesses will receive service, with the county indicating that its Rescue Plan funds are a promising option for the local match.

-The state of Louisiana has established a $180 million grant fund with its Rescue Plan money to bring service to unserved and underserved communities around the state.
-Applicants will have to commit to contributing 20 percent to projects and "high-speed Internet [access] at affordable prices for the next five years."
-On a welcome note, those projects which "receive buy-in from local governments will earn extra points."
+The state of Louisiana has created the Granting Unserved Municipalities Broadband Opportunities program (GUMBO) to distribute $90 million in ARPA dollars to bring service to unserved and underserved communities around the state.
+Another $87 million is expected.
+The program, which requires a 20 percent match but rewards applicants who commit to contributing more, will fund projects that “provide high-speed Internet at affordable prices for the next five years.”
+So far, applicants have committed to matching an average of 40 percent.
+Additionally, those projects which "receive buy-in from local governments will earn extra points."

 The parish of St. Mary is expected to use some of the funds it receives to improve connectivity in and between government buildings.

-City Counselors of Caribou unanimously approved a plan to use $159,000 of $801,892 in federal relief to undertake an engineering study with Pioneer Broadband in pursuit of a city owned fiber-to-the-home network, which would be operated by a third party.
+Caribou’s mayor has proposed an amendment which would permit the establishment of a city broadband infrastructure division.
+Though Caribou city councilors are in favor of the amendment, they have not yet committed to providing funding for the buildout.
+They did, however, unanimously approved a plan to use $159,000 of $801,892 in federal relief to undertake an engineering study with Pioneer Broadband in pursuit of a city owned fiber-to-the-home network, which would be operated by a third party.
+The study found “5,150 potential residents who could be served under universal broadband, with 2,900 of them living in more remote regions of the city where there is insufficient coverage.”

 Knox County is mulling a request by the MidCoast Internet Coalition for $7.7 million in its pursuit of a nonprofit regional broadband utility.
 It is also considering requests from four communities looking to expand broadband access in parts of town with poor or no connections, including: Vinalhaven, Rockport, Union, and Owls Head.

 State Governor Larry Hogan and the Maryland State Legislature have approved a plan to use $300 million of the $3.9 billion in federal aid the state is receiving to expand broadband infrastructure and digital inclusion initiatives across the state.
 Of the $300 million, $97 million will go towards funding the construction of physical infrastructure, and $45 million is earmarked specifically for grants to buildout municipal broadband networks.
+It’s one of the biggest allotments of funds specifically targeted at municipal networks of any state in the nation.
+The budget agreement also includes $45 million to subsidize monthly Internet service costs for qualifying families and $30 million to pay for Internet-connected devices for financially eligible households.
+It also includes an additional $4 million for a new University System of Maryland program to support training and developing curriculum to bridge the digital divide as well as $2 million for digital navigator programs.
 Find an itemized breakdown of the $300 million investment here.

 In Pittsfield, a municipal broadband network is the second-most popular result of a citywide survey asking residents what it should do with its funds.